jhpyle/docassemble/_docs/installation.md

   server: smtp.gmail.com
   username: yourgoogleusername
   password: yourgooglepassword
-  use_ssl: True
+  use tls: True
   port: 465
   default_sender: '"Administrator" <no-reply@example.com>'
 {% endhighlight %}

-Note that for this to work, you will need to go into your Google settings and set "Allow less secure apps" to "ON."
+For this to work, you will need to go into your [Google settings] and set "Allow less secure apps" to "ON."

-You can also use the [Amazon SES] service to send e-mail.
-When you set it up, you will be given a username, password, and server.
-In the **docassemble** configuration, you would write something like this:

-{% highlight yaml %}
-mail:
-  username: WJYAKIBAJVIFYAETTC3G
-  password: At6Cz2BH8Tx1zqPp0j3XhzlhbRnYsmBx7WwoItL9N5GU
-  server: email-smtp.us-east-1.amazonaws.com
-  default_sender: '"Example Inc." <no-reply@example.com>'
-{% endhighlight %}

-In order to send e-mail through [Amazon SES], you will need to verify your domain.
-Among other things, this involves editing your [DNS] configuration to add a [TXT record] for the host `_amazonses`.

-To ensure that e-mails from your application are not blocked by spam filters, you should also add a [TXT record] with [SPF] information for your domain, indicating that [Amazon SES] is authorized to send e-mail for your domain:

-{% highlight text %}
-v=spf1 mx include:amazonses.com ~all
-{% endhighlight %}

-Initially, [Amazon SES] puts your account in a "sandbox" that allows you to send e-mails only to addresses you manually verify.
-To get out of this "sandbox," you need to [submit a support request] describing your use case and your policies for dealing with reply e-mails.

-Instead of using [Amazon SES], you could use a third party mail service like [SendGrid], [Mailgun], or [MailChimp].
-Note that in order to minimize the chances that e-mail you send from these services will be flagged as spam, you will need to spend some time configuring [SPF] records, [DKIM] records, [reverse DNS], and the like.
+Other [SMTP] services include [Amazon SES], [SendGrid], [Mailgun] (which offers both [SMTP] and API-based sending methods), and [MailChimp].
 It is also possible to use an [SMTP] server from [Google Apps] if you have a [G Suite] account.

+In order to minimize the chances that e-mail you send from these services will be flagged as spam, you will need to spend some time configuring [SPF] records, [DKIM] records, [reverse DNS], and the like.

 # <a name="start"></a>Start the server and background processes